Research Into Digestive System Issues

 The pancreas is attached to the small intestine behind your stomach and is crucial for proper digestion.
 Enzymes made by the pancreas are very important for getting nutrients, calories and vitamins into our bodies; they are the heart of proper digestion and absorption.
 In people with CF, sticky mucus blocks ducts in the pancreas and prevents enzymes from reaching the small intestine to digest food.
 This problem, called “pancreatic insufficiency,” affects about 90 percent of people with CF.

-For more information on how the pancreas is affected in CF, read about the digestive tract.
+For more information on how the pancreas is affected in CF, read about the digestive system and learn more about research into CF-related diabetes.

 Research Underway